MauricioCDZ/PracticaHojaVida/README.md

-Making a push to remote server
+Making pull from remote server